Founded in 1869, Chatham University is a private university that offers a blend of liberal arts learning and professional preparation.

-Type of university: Private, coeducational, four-year university granting bachelor’s, master’s, and doctoral degrees
+Type of school: Private, coeducational four-year university granting bachelor’s, master’s, and doctoral degrees

 Size of campus: Shadyside Campus is 39 acres, and Eden Hall Campus is located on 388 acres.

-Colleges, programs, and degrees: Chatham offers more than 500 courses of study housed within the School of Health Sciences; the School of Arts, Science, and Business; and the Falk School of Sustainability.
+Colleges, programs, and degrees: Chatham offers more than 500 courses of study housed within the School of Health Sciences; the School of Arts, Science, and Business; and the Falk School of Sustainability and Environment.

-International student services: Living quarters for students include Laughlin House, our Global Citizen Living Learning Community.
-To help international students, our Office of International Affairs can answer questions about adjusting to life in the United States as well as university and immigration policies.
-Chatham also offers year-round English instruction and tutors for specific subjects.
+International student services: Adjusting to life in the United States as well as University and immigration policies; Chatham also offers year-round English instruction and tutors for specific subjects.

-Test score requirements: If English is not your first language, you must submit a TOEFL (Test of English as a Foreign Language) score of 500 or above on the paper-based test or 60 or above on the Internet-based test, an IELTS score of 5.5 or above.
+Test score requirements: If English is not your first language, you must submit a TOEFL iBT score of 79 or above or an IELTS score of 6.5 or above.
 Successful completion of the advanced level in the Chatham English Language Program also satisfies the English-language requirement.